iwo-szapar/vibe-working-solopreneur/projects/dominic-csharp-app/context.md

 **Daily Workflow:**
 1. Check `/overview` for urgent tasks
-2. Use `/context-save` before conversation limits
+2. Apply learned patterns from `patterns.md`
-3. Apply learned patterns from `patterns.md`
+3. Run `/learn` after completing features to document in memory/episodic/
-4. Run `/learn` after completing features
+4. Commit code with meaningful messages
-5. Commit code with meaningful messages
+5. Use @-mentions to restore context in new conversations

 **Code Standards:**
 - XML documentation comments for public methods